“I will say to the prisoners, ‘Come out in freedom,’ and to those in darkness, ‘Come into the light.'” (Isaiah 49:9)

 With the Temple recaptured from the Greeks and newly restored, the family of Judah Maccabee reestablished the seven-day autumn festival of Sukkot (the Feast of Tabernacles) and the extra day of Simchat Torah (Rejoicing in the Torah, which concludes the annual cycle of Parashiot).
 The Greek ruler Antiochus IV had forbidden its observance earlier in the year, so when the Temple was recaptured in December, they celebrated this eight-day festival.

-And so the keeping of Torah once again freely commenced.
+As a result, the keeping of Torah once again freely commenced.
 Hanukkah, therefore, represents the renewed ability to study the Torah, which is compared to light.

 Darkness Descends on Israel